-Jurors | 2016
+Jurors | 2018

 NARRATIVE FEATURES (U.S. CINEMA) JURY

-AWARD PRESENTED BY FOX AUDIENCE STRATEGY
+AWARD PRESENTED BY ARRAY

-Tilane Jones is the Executive Director of ARRAY, a film distribution collaborative focused on filmmakers of color and women.
-ARRAY has distributed thirteen feature films since 2011 including Ava DuVernay's award winning MIDDLE OF NOWHERE, Andrew Dosunmu's RESTLESS CITY, Storm Saulter's BETTER MUS' COME, Neil Drummings' BIG WORDS, and Haile Gerima's ASHES AND EMBERS.
-Jones is also Manager of Production for Forward Movement, serving as a producer on all of the company’s visual product.
-Her film credits include: Ava DuVernay's MIDDLE OF NOWHERE, THIS IS THE LIFE, I WILL FOLLOW, 828 PROJECT and SELMA.
-Acclaimed fashion and beauty films for Prada and Fashion Fair with THE DOOR and SAY YES, respectively.
-Her television credits include: BET's Black Girls Rock, My Mic Sounds Nice, along with John Legend Interludes Live, Essence Music Festival 2010, and ESPN Films' Venus Vs.
+Tilane Jones has worked with award-winning filmmaker Ava DuVernay for ten years.
+Beginning with public relations and promotional company the The DuVernay Agency as well as production entity Forward Movement and most recently leading DuVernay's grass-roots film distribution collective ARRAY as Vice President.
+ARRAY has distributed eighteen feature films since 2011 including Andrew Dosunmu's RESTLESS CITY and Haile Gerima's ASHES AND EMBERS.
+Working as Manager of Production for Forward Movement, Jones has served as a producer for all of the company’s visual product.
+Her film credits include: Oscar nominated and four-time EMMY winner 13TH, MIDDLE OF NOWHERE, THIS IS THE LIFE, I WILL FOLLOW, AUGUST 28: A DAY IN THE LIFE OF A PEOPLE, FAMILY FEUD and Oscar nominated SELMA as well as acclaimed fashion and beauty films for Prada and Fashion Fair, THE DOOR and SAY YES, respectively.
+Her television credits include: BET's “Black Girls Rock,” “My Mic Sounds Nice,” “John Legend Interludes Live,” “Essence Music Festival 2010,” and ESPN Films' “Venus Vs.”

 NARRATIVE FEATURES (WORLD CINEMA) JURY